 Before we start, work out the launch schedule

 Besides, there are often many people working on a new website — developers, SEOs, testers, content writers, and product managers, each having their own tasks, goals, and deadlines.
-A comprehensive plan that defines roles and responsibilities of each team member is a must.
+Your lifesaver will be a comprehensive management plan that defines roles and responsibilities of each team member.

 Table of contents: